 - NSF Checks – The acronym “NSF” stands for “not sufficient funds“.
 These are checks that you deposited, but the bank was not able to process the check due to insufficient funds in the payer’s account.

-The following reconciliation steps assumes that you are using accounting software to perform your reconciliation:
+The following bank reconciliation steps assume that you are using accounting software to perform your reconciliation:

-- Log into your accounting software and pull up the reconciliation section.
+- Log into your accounting program and pull up the reconciliation section.

-- Enter the ending date and balance from your bank statement.
+- Enter the ending date and balance from your monthly bank statement.

 - Check off all the checks that have cleared your bank and recorded on your bank statement.